brentp/xvcf-rs/README.md

 If the file is not indexed and `Seek`able, then we just iterate over the records to skip to a given region.
 If it is `Seek`able and has an index, then we use the `query` functionality.

+Here is the (working) code as implemented: https://github.com/brentp/xvcf-rs/blob/e027632536b6d5f0da8d7b33578590dd2ce25de1/src/lib.rs#L149-L190

-The document indicates that :
+The rust documentation indicates that :
 > Only specialization using the min_specialization feature should be used.
 > The full specialization feature is known to be unsound.